boot-clj/boot/README.md

 #### Boot Managed Directories

-These directories contain intermediate files created by Boot tasks and are managed by Boot.
+These directories contain intermediate files created by boot tasks and are managed by boot.

 * **Generated source directories.** These directories are created by tasks via the `mksrcdir!` function.
-Generated source dirs are similar to the project source dirs, except that Boot manages them and removes them when they're no longer needed.
-They are added by Boot to the project's class path when they're created.
+Generated source dirs are similar to the project source dirs, except that boot manages them and removes them when they're no longer needed.
+They are added by boot to the project's class path when they're created.
 Tasks can use these directories as a place to put intermediate source files that are generated from sources in JAR dependencies (i.e. once created these files won't change from one build cycle to the next).

 * **Temporary directories.** Temp directories are created by tasks via the `mktmp!` function.
-These directories are automatically deleted by Boot the next time it's run.
+These directories are automatically deleted by boot the next time it's run.
 Tasks can use these directories for storing intermediate files that will not be used as input for other tasks (intermediate JavaScript namespaces created by the Google Closure compiler, for instance).
 These